pyArchimate – Public API shim

 dict

-read(file_path, *args, **kwargs)[source]
+read(file_path, *args, **kwargs)[source]

-Method to read an Archimate file The method detects automagically and read the following formats: - ARIS AML - Open Group Open Exchange File - Archi Tool
+The method detects automatically and reads the following formats: - Open Group Open Exchange File (.xml) - plain XML text - Archi Tool (.archimate) - ZIP archive containing model.xml

 Parameters:

-property relationships
+property relationships

 Get the list of Relationships in this Model